Awesome WAF

 Blocked response page contains:

-text snippet.We've detected attempted attack or non standard traffic from your IP address
+Grey Wizardas title.Contact the website owner or Grey Wizardtext snippet.We've detected attempted attack or non standard traffic from your IP addresstext snippet.

 Huawei Cloud